The Exvere Team

 Jan-Erik spent the bulk of his early career with Bank One and its legacy bank the First National Bank of Chicago (now JPMorgan), rising to be its Managing Director and Regional Executive for Europe, with responsibility for its financing, trading and operating businesses and client relationships in Europe.
 He also chaired the European Executive Committee and Risk Oversight Committee, held the position as Chairman and Chief Executive of Bank One Europe, and served as Director of Bank One International Corporation.

 A native of Norway, Jan-Erik graduated from the University of Denver with a major in Finance and Marketing.
 He was also a member of the varsity ski team.
-He and his wife have four children, are passionate skiers and lovers of the outdoors, and reside in Mendham, New Jersey.
+He and his wife have four children, are passionate skiers and lovers of the outdoors.

 Brooke supports the Chairman/ CEO and plays a key role by serving as the confidante and assistant to the CEO.
 She assists in various ways depending on the shifting needs of the company and ensures activities are streamlined and handled appropriately allowing the CEO to focus on business strategy and results.
 She is directly responsible for any outside correspondence, the administrative policies and procedures, marketing, employee relations and coordinating events.